Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 The Customer Sentiment Score leverages AI (Artificial Intelligence), specifically NLP (Natural Language Processing), to evaluate customer sentiment based on the language used in customer interactions.
 The resulting score ranges from -1 (Negative) to 1 (Positive), with zero representing a neutral sentiment.

 A key advantage of the sentiment score is that it requires no direct action from customers, such as responding to a survey or an NPS score prompt.
-Instead, the input for sentiment analysis is often readily available, such as customer-submitted case subjects and descriptions, follow-up comments, and other forms of communication.
+Instead, the input for sentiment analysis is often readily available, such as customer-submitted case subject and description, follow-up comments, and other forms of communication.

 Sentiment scores can be updated “as you go” and used to influence actions before transactions are closed.
 For example, open cases with negative sentiment can be prioritized for additional attention, potentially improving customer satisfaction and shifting sentiment into positive territory.